4th of July Poke Cake

 How to Make 4th of July Poke Cake

-Bake the cake according to the direction on the box.
+Bake the cake according to the directions on the box.
 Once the cake comes out of the oven, immediately poke holes in it with a wooden spoon handle or chopsticks.

-In two small bowls, stir together one cup of boiling water and the jello packets separately.
+In two small bowls, stir together one cup of boiling water and one Jell-O packet, separately.

-Once the jello has dissolved, carefully spoon it over the rows of holes with the strawberry on one row first, then blueberry, and keep alternating until the whole cake is covered.
+Once the jello has dissolved, carefully spoon it over the rows of holes with the strawberry on one row first, then berry blue, and keep alternating until all of the holes are covered.

 Place the cake in the fridge for 5-6 hours to chill.
-Then, spread cool whip over the top of the cake and top it with patriotic sprinkles.
+Then, spread Cool Whip or whipping cream over the top of the cake and top it with patriotic sprinkles.

 FRIDGE: Store leftover poke cake in the fridge for 1-2 days.
 You can either cover the cake pan tightly with plastic wrap, or place leftovers in an airtight container.

-FREEZER: Believe it or not, you can freeze a fourth of July poke cake!
-Once you let the jello set in the cake, wrap the pan tightly in plastic wrap.
+FREEZER: Believe it or not, you can freeze a fourth of July poke cake.
+Once you let the jello set, wrap the pan tightly in plastic wrap.
 Place in the freezer and store for up to a month.
 Do not top the cake with Cool whip before freezing.
 Allow the cake to thaw, then top with Cool whip once ready to serve.

 This 4th of July poke cake is a crowd hit every year!
-It looks picture perfect and tastes absolutely delicious.
+This show stopper always looks picture perfect and tastes absolutely delicious.

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!